-All items of the school PE uniform can be purchased at; The National School Wear Centre in Mayflower Street Plymouth or Trutex at Plymstock (near The Range)
+All items of the school PE uniform can be purchased at; The National School Wear Centre in Mayflower Street Plymouth Trutex at Plymstock (near The Range) Tesco online - tesco.com/ues

 HAIR STYLES

 Boys must have appropriate hair styles and girls with long hair must have it tied back (with small blue or black clips and bands) for health and safety reasons.
 No bows.